Azure/reddog-code/docs/local-dev.md

 }
 ```

-You can follow the steps above to begin running other services (MakeLine, Loyalty, ReceiptGeneration or VirtualWorker) and observe the new dapr configs working with their new configuration.
+You can follow the steps above to begin running other services (MakeLine, Loyalty, ReceiptGeneration, VirtualWorker or AccountingService) and observe as the local dapr configs allow you to run against local storage, local Redis and a local secret store.